 Finally, when the water is a bit higher (late spring and early summer), it’s really fun to float downstream on a tube.
 Wear a life jacket and be sure to check conditions – floating isn’t allowed when the water is too high due to safety reasons.

 I mentioned that my favorite way to get around the Valley is to bike.
-It’s also a perfect activity to enjoy on its own!
+It’s also one of our favorite Yosemite activities for families!
 The Valley is very flat, making it perfect for biking even with young riders.
 The sidewalks and bike paths make it very safe, as well.
 There’s just nothing like biking with fresh air and views of Half Dome!!

 If you have some older or more experienced bikers, there are plenty of more strenuous bike routes, as well.
 Either way, biking definitely tops my list of things to do in Yosemite for kids.